-Rainbow Colours Kids Activities and Science Experiments
+Rainbow Colours Activities and Experiments

-Rainbow color Order
+Rainbow Colour Order

 Rainbows are this magical creation that can appear suddenly in the skies, and fade away just as rapidly.
-Children love the idea of chasing the ends of the rainbows, as if the rainbow colors hold treasures and surprises from their wildest dreams.
+Children love the idea of chasing the ends of the rainbows, as if the rainbow colours hold treasures and surprises from their wildest dreams.

-The Science of How Rainbows Form
+The Science of Rainbows

 Rainbows also have some fascinating science behind them.
 Have you ever noticed how rainbows form when the sun pops out after it’s been raining?
 It’s the water molecules in the air refracting, reflecting and dispersing the sunlight that causes the rainbow to appear.